 In general, I’d say you should spend at least two nights on Skye – any less and in my opinion, you’re spending too much time in the car getting there and around just to tick off a box.
 The scenery of the northern, central and western Highlands is breathtaking, so I don’t see the point to travel to Skye with so little time at your hand.
 Instead, relax your Scotland itinerary with a few extra stops on the mainland.

 Personally, I love spending long weekends on Skye 2-4 nights, depending on the kind of activities I am interested in.
 That gives you enough time to not just race from one photo spot to the next, but rather to enjoy the scenery and include some light walking or outdoor activities in your itinerary.

-Check out my complete Scotland packing list with tips for all seasons!
+Wonder what to pack?
+My Scotland Resource Library contains a complete Scotland packing list with tips for all seasons!

 How to get to Skye